Alongside Wi-Fi calling , VoLTE (Voice-over-LTE), is one of the latest features popping up with major mobile networks.

 .
 VoLTE is not supported while roaming on partner networks.

 Supports VoLTE in select coverage areas.
-However, device support is currently limited to the iPhone 7 and iPhone 7 Plus.
+However, device support is currently limited to the iPhone 6 and newer.

 Additional details are outlined in their